sherjilozair/jet/README.md

-# cudnn
+# Jet

-[WIP] Tensor library for Crystal powered by CUDA and CuDNN
+Jet is a tensor library for Crystal powered by CUDA and CuDNN.

 ## Installation